David Yermack

 David Yermack is an American academic who serves as a professor of finance at the New York University Stern School of Business, and adjunct professor of law at New York University School of Law.
-Professor Yermack also teaches for the Master of Science in Global Finance (MSGF), a joint program between Stern and the Hong Kong University of Science and Technology.

 His areas of research are corporate governance and law and economics.
 He has a PhD in business economics from Harvard as well as four further degrees in business and law from Harvard Business School and Harvard Law School.

 He has been a visiting professor at the University of Basel, Free University of Berlin, University of Freiburg, Erasmus University Rotterdam, Swedish Institute for Financial Research, London Business School, Mannheim Business School, University of St. Gallen, The University of Western Australia and the University of Zurich.